 I bought a car in Florida over four years ago.
 I had only three payments left when I lost my job.
 The loan balance at that time was $1,200, but the lender repossessed it anyway.
 I've heard that even if the lender takes your car, it can still sue you for the loan balance.
 Am I on the hook for the last $1,200?
 I won't have any money until I find a new job.

 If you fall behind in your car loan payments, your car lender can arrange to have your car repossessed.
 When this happens, the car repossession company simply takes your car—it doesn't need your permission.
-Although in some states it must provide some type of notice first.
-(To learn about car repossessions, how they work, how to avoid them, and your options if it happens to your car, see Car Repossession Laws: An Overview.)
+Although, in certain situations, it must provide some type of notice first.

-In most cases, the car lender then sells your car at an auction or private sale.
-If the sale price is not enough to cover the remaining balance on your car loan and the lender's repossession and auction costs, in most cases you will owe the difference—called the deficiency.
-(Learn more about deficiency balances after car repossession.)
+In most cases, the lender then sells your car at an auction or private sale.
+If the sale price isn't enough to cover the remaining balance on your car loan and the lender's repossession and auction costs, you'll usually owe the difference, which is called a "deficiency."

-If, on the other hand, the sale price is more than your loan balance plus costs, there won't be a deficiency.
+On the other hand, if the sale price is more than your loan balance plus costs, there won't be a deficiency.
 Instead, the lender would have to turn over any surplus money to you.
 Unfortunately, in most car repossession situations, the former car owner ends up owing a deficiency.

-If at the time of default—when you stopped paying, for example—the unpaid balance is less than $2,000, the car lender can't try to collect a deficiency from you.
+Again, under Florida law, if at the time of default (when you stopped paying, for example), the unpaid balance is less than $2,000, the car lender can't try to collect a deficiency from you.
 (Fla.
 Stat.
 Ann. §516.31(3)).

-The car lender has to follow Florida laws when repossessing the car and conducting the sale.
-If it doesn’t, you might have a defense to the deficiency even if your unpaid balance was $2,000 or greater at the time of default.
-(Learn more in Can a Car Lender Collect a Deficiency After Repo?)
+Also, because the lender has to follow Florida laws when repossessing the car and conducting a sale, if it fails to do so, you might have a defense to the deficiency even if your unpaid balance was $2,000 or greater at the time of default.